Phil Bryant: Political career

 Prior to entering government public service, Bryant was a deputy sheriff in Hinds County from 1976 to 1981; he worked undercover in drug law enforcement and also worked as an insurance claims investigator.
 After his election to the Mississippi House of Representatives, Bryant served as Vice Chairman of the House Insurance Committee.
 Notably, he sponsored the Capital Gains Tax Cut Act of 1992.

 Bryant was appointed to serve as State Auditor by Governor Kirk Fordice following the resignation of Steve Patterson.
 He was sworn in on November 1, 1996.
 Bryant was subsequently elected to a full term as auditor in 1999 and reelected in 2003.
 That year he convinced the Mississippi State Legislature to grant law enforcement officers in the auditor's office's investigative division full powers of arrest.

 In 2007, he was elected Lieutenant Governor of Mississippi, defeating the Democratic Party candidate, State Representative Jamie Franks.

 In 2011, Bryant was elected Governor of Mississippi, defeating the Democratic nominee Johnny DuPree.

-After leaving public office in 2019, Bryant became a founding member of BSS Global, a consulting firm.

 Governor of Mississippi

 2011 election

 Bryant won the Republican primary in the gubernatorial election in 2011.
-He defeated Democratic nominee Johnny DuPree on November 8, with 60.98 percent of the vote compared to DuPree's 39.2 percent.
+He defeated Democratic nominee Johnny DuPree on November 8, with 60.98 percent of the vote compared to DuPree's 39.02 percent.

 First term

 On January 10, 2012, Bryant was sworn in as the 64th Governor of Mississippi.
-Former Republican State Chairman Jim Herring, a lawyer from Canton, headed the transition team.
 Once inaugurated, Bryant signed into law a bill requiring doctors at abortion clinics to have admitting privileges at local hospitals in an attempt to "end abortion in Mississippi".
 At the time, the state had a single abortion clinic, served only by out-of-state doctors who lacked in-state admitting privileges.

+Education

+In 2012, Bryant presented an education policy framework titled "Framing Mississippi's Future".
+During the 2013 legislative session he signed into law several bills relating to education, including the Literacy Based Promotion Act (LBPA), the Pre-K Collaborative Act, the Mississippi Charter School Act and the Mississippi Student Religious Liberties Act, as well as expanding the Mississippi Dyslexia Therapy Scholarship program and reforming school accreditation.
+By 2022, the LBPA in particular was credited with sparking a rapid improvement in historically poor student performance in Mississippi and was nicknamed the "Mississippi Miracle".